Geisshirt/unikernel-regions/README.md

     listen ()
 )
 ```
-Logging can be turned on with the `logOn()` function and the service will print and log useful information
+Logging can be turned on with the `logOn()` function and the service will
-as seen below.
+print and log useful information:
 ```sh
 ==== FROM: 74 212 82 133 150 162 ====